rm511130/Physna_Training/README.md

 <kbd>![bigger_thumbnails_results_page](./images/bigger_thumbnails_results_page_v2.jpg)</kbd>

 ![](./images/thin_line.jpg)
 ### 3b.
-Workshop Task 2<a name="WorkShop_2"></a>
+Workshop Lab 2<a name="WorkShop_2"></a>

-In preparation for this Workshop Task, a folder named [Turbo](https://nu.physna.com/app/search?folders=7) was created on your environment and a [Turbocharger.asm](https://nu.physna.com/app/models/978db9df-1d8d-4701-99c3-014554a81b54) 3D Assembly was uploaded to it.
+In preparation for this Workshop Lab, a folder named [Turbo](https://nu.physna.com/app/search?folders=7) was created on your environment and a [Turbocharger.asm](https://nu.physna.com/app/models/978db9df-1d8d-4701-99c3-014554a81b54) 3D Assembly was uploaded to it.
 Note the fact that these are [deep links](https://en.wikipedia.org/wiki/Deep_linking).
 Any model or query in Physna is represented by a URL that can be copied and shared with colleagues for ease of collaboration.

 1. You will get a chance to create folders and upload files in a few moments, but first let's experiment with how to navigate the Physna User Interface.
-This first step is more of a suggestion as to how you can organize your screen for advancing efficiently through the different Workshop Tasks:
+This first step is more of a suggestion as to how you can organize your screen for advancing efficiently through the different Workshop Labs:

    a. right-click on the [annotated main page diagram shown above](#Commented_Main_Page) link and open it in a new tab.